-Traveling from Macedonia to Jordan was always seemed like a very far and expensive destination, but time ago I decided to look for all the possibilities of how to get there.
-When I saw that we have a very good and cheap connection from Sofia to Israel (that is border country with Jordan), I immediately got the idea for my next journey.
-From Tel Aviv to the border in Eilat/Aqaba there are only 6 hours by bus.
+Traveling from Macedonia to Jordan always seemed like a very far and expensive destination to me, but some time ago, I decided to explore all the possibilities of how to get there.
+When I discovered that there was a very good and affordable connection from Sofia to Israel, which is a border country with Jordan, I immediately got the idea for my next journey.
+From Tel Aviv to the border in Eilat/Aqaba, it takes only 6 hours by bus.

-Humus, Falafel, Kebab, Vegetables and tasty bread.
-You will find a great variety of food everywhere and prices range from 1.50 JD up (1 Jordan Dinar = 1.20 €).
-My advice is when you visit Petra to bring your own drinks and food, because around the site and inside there are many restaurants and quite expensive prices.
-There are lot of mini markets in the city and you can find almost everything, only thing is that there is no written price of anything so be sure that for us (foreigners) there is a special price.
+Humus, Falafel, Kebab, vegetables, and tasty bread – you will find a great variety of food everywhere, and prices range from 1.50 JD and up (1 Jordan Dinar = 1.20 €).
+My advice is, when you visit Petra, bring your own drinks and food, as the restaurants around the site and inside can be quite expensive.
+There are a lot of mini markets in the city where you can find almost everything you need.
+The only thing to be aware of is that there are no written prices on anything, so be sure that as foreigners, there might be a special price for us.

 After the Treasury you can visit the Theater, the Royal Tombs and you can finish your walk with a visit of The Monastery, to arrive there you should pass “only” 800 stairs, many horses and donkeys.
-Yes, the main means of transport here are horses and donkeys, and they are really expensive, but if you want to move to a certain place in the site without walking, it’s the only option.
+Yes, the main transport here are horses and donkeys, and they are really expensive, but if you want to move to a certain place in the site without walking, it’s the only option.
 Poor donkeys, they were all very sad and tired.

 On the way to the monastery we saw many crazy things, such as people still living in a cave, and they parked their jeep in the other cave.
 People who sell some weird coins and stones, but most people here sell scarves and magnets.
 Behind a rock that had a wonderful view over the Monastery we met one local guy, who asked us first where we are from and after he told us his philosophy about life, how he is chilling on this rock with beautiful view and he concluded his conversation with this phrase: “no wife no headache” 🙂 Another local guy told us that he moved to one of the caves here and he was very happy to stay here, he doesn’t have electricity, only water, but he also had a mobile phone with internet.
 Lot of stories, but the best way to understand all of these stories is to come and visit Petra.
 I really hope that one day you will have the opportunity to see this wonder of the world that will definitely leaves you speechless.